Skip to main content

 • Manchet Valley – there is a 1km track running from the Solaise cable car to the Clochetons restaurant (green) and then a further 3km to the Manchet old hamlet (blue), this trail is sunny in the morning and early afternoon.
 There is also a 6.5km long red run – Le Manchet

-• Ouillette lake – At the top of the Solaise cable car, walk to the Madeleine chairlift and there is a 2km blue trail around the ‘Ouillette lake’ on the right hand side
+• Ouillette lake – at the top of the Solaise cable car, walk to the Madeleine chairlift and there is a 2km blue trail around the ‘Ouillette lake’ on the right hand side

-• Le Fornet – From the Le Fornet cable car, there is a 5km blue trail out of Val d’Isère to the border of the Vanoise National Park
+• Le Fornet – from the Le Fornet cable car, there is a 5km blue trail out of Val d’Isère to the border of the Vanoise National Park

 Ski de fond or cross-country ski pistes